 Support your child’s handwriting skills in a fun Zoom group with CDI’s Occupational Therapy team!
-Classes are grouped by age: 3-5 for handwriting readiness, 6-7 for kindergarten/1st grade printing.
 Each group offers a holistic approach to developing fine motor and letter formation skills by integrating multi-sensory modalities with components from Handwriting Without Tears®.
 Classes meet weekly online for 1 hour for 4 weeks.
-Classes for ages 3-5-year-olds are held on Mondays from 4-5pm and classes for ages 6-7-year-olds are held on Fridays from 4-5pm.
+A level 1 class for ages 3-5-year-olds is held on Mondays from 4-5pm and a level 2 class for ages 3-5-year-olds are held on Tuesdays from 4-5pm.
 A level 1 class must be completed before signing up for level 2 class.
 Ready, Set, Write Flyer

 Sensory Learners Play Group

 A licensed Occupational Therapist will lead you in activities that use household items that engage your child in sound, touch, smell and movement to help develop your child’s curiosity and ability to make sense of their world.
 Classes meet weekly online for 1 hour for 4 weeks.
 Classes for ages 6-12 months are held on Tuesdays from 3-4pm and classes for ages 12-24 months are held on Thursdays from 3-4pm.
 Sensory Learners Online Flyer

 CALM Baby & Me

 For ages 0-12 months and their caregivers.
 Learn how to support your baby’s brain development as well as simple strategies to help calm you and your baby.
 Group meets weekly online for 1 hour with a child development specialist for 6 weeks on Tuesdays from 10-11 am.
 CALM Baby & Me Online Flyer

 *Separate groups are offered for different age ranges of infants and children.
 Location of the groups may vary.

 Baby Talk Group

 For ages 1-18 months* and their caregivers.
 Learn how to support your baby’s early language development.
 Weekly sessions include communication milestones and practical activities to help support the development of these milestones.
 Facilitated by a Speech Therapist.
-Drop-in group, meets weekly for 1 hour.
+Currently offering individual speech assessments and therapy, click here for more information.